-Dana is currently the Executive Director for Orthotics Prosthetics Canada, an Association Management consultant and instructs the CAE 200 module of the CAE certification course.
-He has lived in Ottawa for the past five years with his wife Nadine and their three boys aged 19, 16, and 13.
+Dana is currently an Association Management consultant and instructs the CAE 200 module of the CAE certification course.
+He has lived in Ottawa for the past five years with his wife Nadine and their three boys.

 Dana is strategically oriented and has facilitated strategic plans for over 12 years for a variety of organizations.
 In addition to strategic planning, Dana has undertaken roles such as developing marketing and communication strategies, benchmarking, evaluation strategies, analysis and implementation recommendations for the new not-for-profit corporations act, created and analysed surveys and much more.

 Dana is very successful at building relationships and applying his skills to a wide variety of challenges.
 Dana specializes in strategic communications and segmenting markets to improve communication efficiency.